strowk/tisq/README.md

 - [] Show loading while executing query
 - [] Support queries with big results by paging
 - [] Syntax highlighting for query editor
+- [] Error handling: remove all unwrap() calls and anything else that can panic
 -